auth0/laravel-auth0/README.md

 })->middleware(['auth0.authenticate']);
 ```

-**`auth0.authenticate.optional` allows anyone to access a route.** It will check if a user is logged in, and if so, will make sure `Auth::user()` is available to the route.
+**`auth0.authenticate.optional` allows anyone to access a route.** It will check if a user is logged in, and will make sure `Auth::user()` is available to the route if so.
 This is useful when you wish to display different content to logged-in users and guests.

 ```php
 Route::get('/', function () {